openwalletGH/openwallet-android/README.md

 5) Create a GIT release commit:

-* Checkout a throwaway branch
 * Create a commit with the log entry similar to the description in the Play Store
-* Checkout the release branch and run `git merge <throwaway-branch-name>`
-* Create a tag with the version of the released APK
+* Create a tag with the version of the released APK with `git tag vX.Y.Z <commit-hash>`

 ## Version history

+New in version 1.5.11
+- New settings screen
+- Ability to view recovery phrase in the settings
+- Manual receiving address management (enable in settings)
+- Testnet for Bitcoin, Litecoin and Dogecoin
+- Usability tweaks
+- Bug and crash fixes

 New in version 1.5.10
 - Balance screen shows the amount with 4 decimal places (click to view the full amount)